 NEW SIGN AT HOSPITAL -- This lighted sign was placed on the lawn of the hospital last week between the hospital and clinic building and should take care of emergency cases which arrive at development and education will above 7,020 feet. the front door in the dead of night.
-Some sort of designation has been needed for the emergency room for several years and the sign should take care of the problem.
+Some sort of designation has been needed for the emergency be provided, with the aid of a the north and east lines of 17room for several years and the sign should take care of the problem.